-We have audited the financial statements of International Seabed Authority (the "Authority"), set out on Pages 2 to 31, which comprise the statement of financial position as at December 31, 2023, the statements of financial performance, changes in net assets, cash flows and comparison of budget to actual amounts for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of International Seabed Authority (the "Authority"), set out on Pages 2 to 30, which comprise the statement of financial position as at December 31, 2024, the statements of financial performance, changes in net assets, cash flows and comparison of budget to actual amounts for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Authority as at December 31, 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Public Sector Accounting Standards ("IPSAS").
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Authority as at December 31, 2024, and of its financial performance and its cash flows for the year then ended in accordance with International Public Sector Accounting Standards ("IPSAS") and the Financial Regulations and Legislative Authority.